Mursilaga/BackupBro/ReadMe.md

 # BackupBro

-This is game about adventures of little red star.
+This is application for making backups of file each period of timer.

 ### Requirements:
 	JSON